MeghdadMirabi/MeghdadMirabi/README.md

 **This site contains the software prototypes developed in my previous research.
-Each repository is its own project with source code and documentation.
-This site provides a short overview of all the software prototypes.**
+Each repository features its own project, complete with source code and documentation.
+This site provides a brief overview of all the software prototypes.**